Conor McGregor's net worth and the expensive things he owns

 Besides his earnings from the MMA and his multiple businesses, McGregor also has endorsement deals over the years with the likes of audio device maker Beats by Dre, energy drinks brand Monster Energy, athletic apparel and footwear brand Reebok, beer company Budweiser, Belgian brewer Anheuser-Busch InBev and American fast-food giant Burger King.

 In September 2022, he became the brand ambassador of Swiss-regulated retail trading firm, Tiger.Trade, for an unspecified sum.
-The company is used by more than 175,000 high-volume professional traders, with an average monthly trading volume exceeding USD 6 billion (INR 4,95,33 crore approx.).
+The company is used by more than 175,000 high-volume professional traders, with an average monthly trading volume exceeding USD 6 billion.

 All the other assets owned by Conor McGregor